 Renal Diet Snacks: The Guidelines

 The intention of a snack is to help satisfy our hunger until we are able to eat a full meal.
-So in that case, renal diet snacks should aim for the following guidelines:
+We recommend renal diet snacks should aim for the following guidelines:

 - No phosphate additives

 You may need to keep protein in mind as well, depending on your own kidney function and protein needs.
-You can learn more about the low protein diet here.
+Learn more about the low-protein diet here.

 Low Potassium Snacks